Spain to increase Ebola training as nurse remains seriously ill

 Health authorities have rejected claims that the protective suits used by those caring for Ebola patients were inadequate.

-The European Centre for Disease Prevention and Control, which inspected the hospital where Romero is being treated, concluded that measures there were of a very high quality.
+The European Center for Disease Prevention and Control, which inspected the hospital where Romero is being treated, concluded that measures there were of a very high quality.

 But they found that a special room used by staff to remove protective suits was too small, according to Fernando Simon, health ministry emergencies coordinator.
 "Staff will very soon be able to get changed in a wider place," he said on Sunday.